Scooterpaws

 Welcome, cat parents.

-Picture a sleek glossy coat, free from pesky mats and dull excess fur.
-Say goodbye to tumbleweeds of cat hair and hello to a cleaner, healthier home.
-That's what Furmie time can do.
+Picture a lustrous coat, free from pesky mats and dull excess fur.
+Say hello to a healthier, happier cat—and goodbye to tumbleweeds of fur and the furballs that upset kitty's tummy.
+That’s what Furmie time can do.

 Back To Blog Home